YalePrivacyLab/tracker-profiles/trackers/AppNexus.md

 [https://www.appnexus.com](https://www.appnexus.com)

 ## About
-"The world's largest independent digital marketplace" [AppsNexus, 01](https://www.appnexus.com/en/publishers), AppNexus offers services for auction-based and directly negotiated media campaigns across the Internet.
+AppNexus offers services for auction-based and directly negotiated media campaigns across the Internet.
 According to CEO Brian O'Kelley, "the AppNexus platform" is "a single point where all key stakeholders in our ecosystem -- marketers, ad networks, demand side platforms (DSPs), agency networks, exchanges, inventory aggregators, third party data providers, and more -- connect with one another through a powerful technology platform" [PR Newswire, 01](https://www.prnewswire.com/news-releases/appnexus-officially-launches-ad-platform-fueling-the-real-time-bidding-revolution-in-display-advertising-87460287.html).

 ## Ownership
 AppNexus